Canada–United States sports rivalries: Women's

-Canada and the U.S. have faced each other in the championship game of nearly every Olympics and World Championships since the beginning of international play.
-Few of Canada's and the U.S.'s losses have been to teams outside their rivalry.
-After an American victory during the 1998 Nagano Olympics, the Canadian Olympic team won the next four gold medals; the USA won the most recent gold medal after a penalty shootout in the 2018 final.
+Canada and the United States have faced each other in the championship game of nearly every Olympics and World Championships since the beginning of international play.
+Few of Canada's and the United States's losses have been to teams outside their rivalry.
+After an American victory during the 1998 Nagano Olympics, the Canadian Olympic team won the next four gold medals; the United States won the most recent gold medal after a penalty shootout in the 2018 final.
 United States has won 4 championships in a row.
-The United States lost to team Canada 2-1 while outshooting the Canadians 45-23 in a group stage matchup in the 2018 Olympic games.
-During the 2002 USA vs Canada ice hockey match for women's gold, Canada won.
-However, at the World Championships, the rivalry has recently been dominated by the USA who have won 7 of the last 9 World Championships.
+The United States lost to team Canada 2–1 while outshooting the Canadians 45–23 in a group stage matchup in the 2018 Olympic games.
+During the 2002 United States vs. Canada ice hockey match for women's gold, Canada won.
+However, at the World Championships, the rivalry has recently been dominated by the United States who have won 7 of the last 9 World Championships.